-Practicing and PRACTICING
+Practicing and Studying

-When we perform keiko we are refining and considering the things that came before us.
-The teachings.
+When we perform keiko, we are refining and considering the things that came before us; the teachings.
 We are practicing.
 Like learning how to write, look at the letters that were formed long ago, copy them, and repeat, repeat.
-We are taught something that has come before us and we copy it.
+In Chinese or Japanese, the characters can often be complex and have a long history.
+Even in something as simple as writing we can think about the origins of the letter.
+We are taught something that has come before us, and we copy it.
 Then reflect on it.
 We look at the past and think of what we should do.
 To consider what came before.
+This is keiko.

-Shyugyo for Buddhist monks (referred to as angya 行脚 ), for example is one form of practice.
+Shugyo for Buddhist monks (referred to as angya 行脚 ), for example, is one form of practice.
 It seems that before the Edo period (1603-1868) traveling and undergoing intense training was popular for bushi.
-Musha-shugyō is the term used for martial artists performing shugyō.
+Musha-shugyō is the term used for martial artists that are performing shugyō.
 Yamauchi Genbei was a samurai in 1542 that popularized the idea of musha shugyō 武者修行.
-He traveled to many kenjutsu and yarijutsu teachers to learn and increase his skill.
-No only increasing his skills but also beefed up his resumé.
-During the Edo period such activities died down a bit.
-At the end of the Edo period during the bakumatsu period (1853-1867) it again become more popular.
+He traveled to many kenjutsu and sōjutsu teachers to learn and increase his skill.
+Not only growing his abilities but it also beefed up his resumé.
+At the dawn of the Edo period, such activities died down a bit.
+At the end of the Edo period, however, during the bakumatsu period (1853-1867) it again became popular.
 It was from monks practices that the idea of sitting under waterfalls or training alone at a remote shrine got its foothold in the martial arts community.
-It is an express line, some believe, from regular keiko to some kind of ah-ha moment.
+Some believe that it is an express line from regular keiko to some enlightenment.

 Where to practice shugyō?